 We select one example of digit 1 and one of digit 7, encode each to its mean latent vector, and linearly interpolate between them in 10 steps.
 Decoding each interpolated point produces a smooth morphing sequence.

-The transition is gradual---intermediate frames resemble plausible handwritten characters that blend features of both digits.
-There are no abrupt jumps or nonsensical artifacts.
-This smoothness is direct evidence that the latent space is well-organized: nearby points decode to nearby images.
+Intermediate frames look like plausible handwritten characters blending features of both digits, with no abrupt jumps or artifacts.
+Nearby latent points decode to nearby images.

-Linear interpolation works because the KL term pushes the latent distribution toward a Gaussian prior, which is symmetric and unimodal.
-The "shortest path" between two encoded points passes through regions of reasonable probability density.
+Linear interpolation works here because the KL term pushes the latent distribution toward a symmetric, unimodal Gaussian prior.
+The straight-line path between two encoded points passes through regions of reasonable probability density.

 Random Sampling

-Sampling $\mathbf{z} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and decoding produces novel digit images.
-For the 2D model, the samples are blurry but recognizable---the severe bottleneck limits detail.
-For the 20D model, generated digits are sharper and more varied, reflecting the richer latent representation.
+Sampling $\mathbf{z} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ and decoding produces novel digits.
+The 2D model's samples are blurry but recognizable; the 20D model's are sharper and more varied.

 Reconstruction Quality